arunofhyd/TrackerBuddy/README.md

     -   In Month View, click the `+` button to create a new leave type (e.g., "Vacation").
     -   Click the "Log Leave" button to enter selection mode.
     -   Select days on the calendar and then click the leave type pill to assign it.
+5.  **Team Features:** (Online only) Open the "Team" section to create a new team or join an existing one using a room code.
+View your team dashboard to see member summaries.
+6.  **Search:** Use the Search icon or press `Ctrl + K` to open Spotlight and search through all your records.

 ---